EricFecteau/rust-data-analysis/src/2_data/2_csv.md

 ## Writing

 You can write to CSV any `DataFrame` you have in memory.
 For this example, we will bring one percent of the UK Census into memory.
-You can run this section using `cargo run -r --example 2_2_2_write_csv`.
+Run this code using `cargo run -r --example 2_2_2_write_csv`.

 ```Rust
 === Rust 2_2_2_write_csv imports